authpass/biometric_storage/README.md

 https://developer.apple.com/documentation/localauthentication/logging_a_user_into_your_app_with_face_id_or_touch_id

 * include the NSFaceIDUsageDescription key in your app’s Info.plist file
-* Requires at least iOS 9
+* Supports all iOS versions supported by Flutter. (ie. iOS 12)

 **Known Issue**: since iOS 15 the simulator seem to no longer support local authentication:
     https://developer.apple.com/forums/thread/685773